-“Peppermint is actually a hybrid plant between watermint and spearmint, and indigenous to the Middle East, however there is another species of mint called Chinese peppermint.
-A summer-growing, perennial aromatic herb, peppermint is a hybrid of Mentha spicata (spearmint) and M. aquatica (watermint).
+“Peppermint is actually a hybrid plant between watermint and spearmint, and indigenous to the Middle East.
+This is a summer-growing, perennial aromatic herb.
+Peppermint is actually a hybrid of Mentha spicata (spearmint) and M. aquatica (watermint).
 The plant grows wild throughout Europe and North America in moist areas and is thought to be of Mediterranean origin.”
 Quote herbalgram

 How to Grow a Peppermint Plant